ghiscoding/slickgrid-universal/docs/localization/localization-translate-service.md

 ##### Install NPM package

+You can install `whatwg-fetch` or any other library that you wish to use to load your JSON translation files.

 ```ts
 npm install whatwg-fetch
 ```

 ##### Main.ts

-You must make sure to implement all functions of the `TranslaterService` interface.
+Create a Custom Translate Service and make sure to implement all functions that the `TranslaterService` interface requires.

-> for a full implementation demo with `whatwg-fetch`, take a look at [translate.service.ts](https://github.com/ghiscoding/slickgrid-universal/blob/master/examples/vite-demo-vanilla-bundle/src/translate.service.ts).

 ```ts
 export class TranslateService implements TranslaterService {